 As well as restricting the entry of non-Europeans, the White Australia Policy sought to make life so uncomfortable for those already living in Australia they would leave.
 In the first part of the twentieth century, legislative discrimination increasingly segregated non-Europeans from the mainstream of Australian society.31 The determination of the Anglo-Celtic majority to deny equal rights to people of non-European origin is illustrated by the consistent bipartisan support for legislation excluding non-European settlers from basic rights and privileges.
-Institutionalized discrimination imposed on non-Europeans by state and commonwealth legislation was pervasive and included: exclusion from certain industries and occupations; denial of the right to vote or stand for parliament; exclusion from citizenship, restrictions on their ability to hold leases and own property, and disqualification from social services such as the invalid and old-age pensions.32 The existence of widespread legislative discrimination against non-Europeans in significantly employment restricted the available choices.33 Consequently, hawking and shop keeping were occupations Syrian/Lebanese were able to develop and sustain because they were marginal economic activities that did not directly threaten the employment prospects of white Australians.34

-Although several factors influenced the distinct settlement pattern of Syrian/Lebanese in Australia from 1880 to 1947, race based immigration restriction and legislative discrimination in employment were evidently the most important.
-Australia is a vast area.
-It is also a country characterized by a high resource potential relative to its small population, and a pattern of economic development dependent on the export of primary products.35 The wide dispersion of resources resulted in a spread of economic activity and population, a persistent emphasis on rural development, and serious problems of distance and accessibility.
+Institutionalized discrimination imposed on non-Europeans by state and commonwealth legislation was pervasive and included: exclusion from certain industries and occupations; denial of the right to vote or stand for parliament; exclusion from citizenship, restrictions on their ability to hold leases and own property, and disqualification from social services such as the invalid and old-age pensions.32 The existence of widespread legislative discrimination against non-Europeans in employment significantly restricted the available choices.33 Consequently, hawking and shop keeping were occupations Syrian/Lebanese were able to develop and sustain because they were marginal economic activities that did not directly threaten the employment prospects of white Australians.34 country characterized by a high resource potential relative to its small population, and a pattern of economic development dependent on the export of primary products.35 The wide dispersion of resources resulted in a spread of economic activity and population, a persistent emphasis on rural development, and serious problems of distance and accessibility.
 Due to the success of the Immigration Restriction Act, the number of Syrian/Lebanese was always small.
 As a result of discrimination in employment most of the early immigrants were self-employed in commercial occupations and this common occupational pathway contributed to a widely dispersed settlement pattern.36 Although family members may have wanted to live close to each other, their pursuit of the same occupation often meant it was not economically viable to live in the same town.
 This meant family and friends from the same village often settled in separate towns within the same region.